Turkish F1 GP to be held without fans due to COVID-19

 “It was decided that the race be held without fans,” the governor’s office said in a statement.

-Tickets went on sale in early September, with organisers and officials saying there was great interest in the event.
+Tickets went on sale in early September, with organisers and officials saying there was great interest in the race.
+Intercity Chairman Vural Ak said in a statement on Monday that all tickets would be fully refunded, and added “human health is all of our priority.”

+“I am sure that even if it’s without fans, after the perfect hospitality we will show here, we will bring the races here next year and fill the stands together,” Ak said.

+Intercity has said it hopes to achieve a lasting place on the F1 calendar after this year’s race, after several rounds of unsuccessful talks between the sport and the Turkish government.

 The only current drivers to have won at Istanbul Park are former champion Kimi Raikkonen, six-times world champion Lewis Hamilton and four-times champion Sebastian Vettel.